supertazon/Game-Boy-Mini-Camera-Famicom-styled-label/README.md

   1. White as a background version "-white": while discussing with different print shops, I discovered that for the white letters (MINI CAM and DMG-GBD) some could not print white ink on black ink but would rather print a white background then black ink on top leaving out the black ink to form the letters (a bit like a stencil).
 This version should work off the bat with all print houses however the SVG file is trickier to modify
   2. Standard version "-standard": the letters are shapes filled with white.
 Should also not be a problem for printing and much easier to edit the SVG file

 I am based in France and couldn't find a suitable print shop in Europe for the labels.
+I had them printed through [Jukebox](https://www.jukeboxprint.com/custom-gold-stickers) (Canada):
+  - Matte gold
-I had them printed through [Jukebox](https://www.jukeboxprint.com/custom-gold-stickers) (Canada) in matte gold.
-Sticker dimensions are 42 x 37 mm (which looks a tiny bit too small IMO, see picture above).
-Ask for the yellow background to be considered as the gold sticker.
+  - Sticker dimensions are 42 x 37 mm (which looks a tiny bit too small IMO, see picture above)
+  - Ask for the yellow background to be considered as the gold sticker

 ## Inspiration and process